Most people are scared of starting a blog.

 The good news is, it's not as difficult as it seems.
 Sure, it means learning new things, but it's really not that hard once you read how to do it properly and get to know what all the geeky words mean.

 If only there was someone to show you step-by-step, every single thing you needed to do to start your own blog!

-I'm about to walk you through it all, in plain English - No geeky words.
-From writing your first blog post, to promoting it to your target audience - I have you covered.
+Well, today's your day - I'm about to walk you through it all, step-by-step.
+From choosing your blog's topic and domain name, to writing your first blog post and promoting it to your target audience - I have you covered.